BernadettVLopiccolo/NewsMongoose/README.md

 # NewsMongoose

-A web app that lets users view and leave comments on the latest news
+Created a web app that lets users leave comments on the latest news, using Mongoose and Cheerio to scrape and display news from another site.